Team

 What does SPARKS mean to me?

 SPARKS gives me the opportunity to develop my own ideas and the ideas of innovative teachers in schools.
 Children are our future and the current school system does a poor job of preparing them for that future.
-As the father of a pre-school child, I want my daughter to be able to learn in a school that is responsive to her needs and has the courage to change.
+As the father of an elementary school student, I want my daughter to learn in a school that is responsive to her needs and open to change.

 Christin Schuler